 BetterEducate Platform - bettereducate.com/ BCPVPA is a platform for resource sharing and Growth Plan development.
-"My Growth Plan Folder" provides a step by step process guiding Principals and Vice-Principals through the creation of an online, portfolio style growth plan based on self-assessment and reflection.
+"My Growth Plan Folder" provides a step-by-step process guiding Principals and Vice-Principals through the creation of an online, portfolio style growth plan based on self-assessment and reflection.

 Principals and Vice-Principals must have a BetterEducate Login to access My Growth Plan Folder.
+Contact the BCPVPA office to obtain a Promo Code for free registration.

 - The steps begin with the articulation of your purpose and vision. - Initial Self-Assessment contains the complete Leadership Standards - Domains and Standards. - Each Standard within a Domain contains the series of Action Statements and Possible Reflective Questions. - Examples of Practice for each Action Statement can be electronically entered in the form of files, links or notes.
 These Examples of Practice become the basis of a professional portfolio. - A Self-Assessment rank of 1 to 4 can be entered for each Action Statement.
 Totals are automatic and compiled for each Standard and Domain. - Professional Growth Plan goals are developed incorporating reflection of the self-assessment.

-Multiple growth plans (annual) can be saved.
+Multiple annual growth plans can be saved.

-- Growth Plans in BetterEducate may be electronically shared with colleagues as predetermined by the individual Principal or Vice-Principal.
-This collaboration supports professional learning and development across the province. - Self-Assessment Workbook bcpvpa.bc.ca/ PDF copies are available through the BCPVPA website as well as on BetterEducate. - The Workbook is a document of the complete Leadership Standards in the format of previous versions. - Each Standard within a Domain contains the series of Action Statements and Possible Reflective Questions. - Examples of Practice for each Action Statement can be added as you choose directly on the Workbook page. - Self-Assessment tool at the back of the Workbook contains the Action Statements for each Domain where a rank of 1 to 4 is entered, totalled and Professional Growth Plan goals can be articulated.
+- Growth Plans in BetterEducate may be electronically shared with colleagues as predetermined by the individual Principal or Vice Principal.
+This collaboration supports professional learning and development across the province. - Self-Assessment Workbook bcpvpa.bc.ca/ leadership-standards/ PDF copies are available through the BCPVPA website as well as on BetterEducate. - The Workbook is a document of the complete Leadership Standards in the format of previous versions. - Each Standard within a Domain contains the series of Action Statements and Possible Reflective Questions. - Examples of Practice for each Action Statement can be added as you choose directly on the Workbook page. - Self-Assessment tool at the back of the Workbook contains the Action Statements for each Domain where a rank of 1 to 4 is entered, totalled and Professional Growth Plan goals can be articulated.